jasonbayton/11ty/_src/android/considerations-for-choosing-android-in-the-enterprise.md

 Downtime is an important aspect of modern life.
 Being always-on, always connected can be detrimental to employee health and well-being, so providing tools to quickly and easy fully disconnect from work is an incredibly important feature, one which puts end-users in control as much as administrators.

-The work profile can be turned off with a simple toggle of the quicksettings tile, or within the app drawer (OEM launcher support required) at any time, and from Android 11 can even be scheduled through Digital Wellbeing policies.
+The work profile can be turned off with a simple toggle of the quicksettings tile, or within the app drawer (OEM launcher support required) at any time, and from Android 11 can even be scheduled through Digital Wellbeing.
 All corporate applications will temporarily disable and no notifications, sync or any other related activities will be performed until the profile is turned back on.

-For countries with laws around the right to disconnect, EMM policies can automate this functionality as required, where supported, and from Android 11 also set policies targeting the maximum amount of time the work profile can be disabled.
+For countries with laws around the right to disconnect, EMM policies can automate this functionality as required, where supported, and from Android 11 can also set policies depicting the maximum amount of time the work profile can be disabled to ensure employees can't abuse this feature.

 ### Promoting privacy